BackofenLab/CRISPRcasIdentifier/README.md

 If you use CRISPRcasIdentifier, please cite our paper: [CRISPRCasIdentifier: Machine learning for accurate identification and classification of CRISPR-Cas systems](https://academic.oup.com/gigascience/article/9/6/giaa062/5858408) Victor A. Padilha, Omer S. Alkhnbashi, Shiraz A. Shah, André C. P. L. F. de Carvalho, Rolf Backofen, GigaScience, 2020, DOI: [10.1093/gigascience/giaa062](https://doi.org/10.1093/gigascience/giaa062).

+## Releases

+**Version 1.1.0:** includes HMM and Machine Learning (ML) models trained on the same datasets from v1.0.0 and the most recent dataset published by [Makarova (2019)](https://www.nature.com/articles/s41579-019-0299-x).
+These models are now the default parameters of the tool (if you want to use the HMM and ML models from the previous version, please read about the `-s` parameter in [How to use](#how-to-use)).

+**Version 1.0.0:** includes HMM and Machine Learning models trained on the datasets published by [Makarova et al (2015)](https://www.nature.com/articles/nrmicro3569), [Shmakov et al (2015)](https://www.sciencedirect.com/science/article/pii/S1097276515007753) and [Shmakov et al(2017)](https://www.nature.com/articles/nrmicro.2016.184).
+This is the paper submission version.

 ## Installation and requirements

 CRISPRcasIdentifier has been tested with Python 3.7.6.
 To run it, we recommend installing the same library versions we used.
 Since we exported our classifiers following the [model persistence guideline from scikit-learn](https://scikit-learn.org/stable/modules/model_persistence.html), it is not guaranteed that they will work properly if loaded using other Python and/or library versions.
 For such, we recommend the use of our docker image or a conda virtual environment.
 They make it easy to install the correct Python and library dependencies without affecting the whole operating system (see below).